Togaware DATA MINING

 Methods

 Sometimes you may want to know how a function is implemented.
-R is also an object oriented function and so what method is called depends on the type of the argument.
+R is also an object oriented functional language and so what method is called depends on the type of the argument.
 This can be illustrated with the mean function.
-Try to determine its implementation:
+We can try to determine its implementation:

 > mean